Nineteen children and counting

 After his divorce from his first wife, Cleary married again in 2011, expanding his family with four grown stepchildren.
 In December 2017, his second wife presented him with the Ancestry.com kit for Christmas.

 Three months later, Cleary sat staring at the message from the young woman whom the website had identified as his daughter.
-In the decades since medical school, his life had been so crowded with his own family duties and career, he had devoted little thought to the possibility of donor children.
+In the decades since medical school, his life had been so crowded with his family duties and career, he had devoted little thought to the possibility of donor children.
 “For all those years I was so busy with my life, I just thought it was something I had done,” he explained later.
 Now he realized that was only possible because they had been so abstract.
 “But it’s so much different when you actually communicate with them.”

 He also now found himself wrestling with questions he never imagined confronting, questions about his responsibilities toward children he never expected to meet.
 “Who am I not to give them information and tell them about my health history?” he explained, and so in his first reply he outlined his family medical background, adding: “Too many cheeseburgers have gotten me fat.
 But I am working on it.”